nspcc-dev/neo-go/docs/node-configuration.md

   recommended to enable `SessionBackedByMPT` needlessly. `SessionBackedByMPT` is set to `false` by default and is relevant only if `SessionEnabled` is set to `true`.
+- `SessionPoolSize` is the maximum number of concurrent iterator sessions.
+It is set to `20` by default.
+If the subsequent session can't be added to the session pool, then invocation result will contain corresponding error inside the `FaultException` field.
 - `StartWhenSynchronized` controls when RPC server will be started, by default (`false` setting) it's started immediately and RPC is availabe during node synchronization.
 Setting it to `true` will make the node start RPC service only